readyready15728/misc/awakemud-notes.md

 * Benny Butte on floor 2 of the Red Shift Offices offers work.
 * There is a Matrix terminal on floor 4 of the Red Shift Offices.
 (Several in fact.)
 * John Smith on floor 4 of the Red Shift Offices offers work.
+(And it's Matrix work.)
+* To find the file John Smith wants for his second run, log on to `ActiveInvestigations` in the Victoria Police host then run `locate file investigations`.
 * Mercer Johansen on floor 5 of the Red Shift Offices offers work.
 * The clinic on Prospect and Union sells cyberware and bioware.
 * Smith's Electronic Boutique on Prospect and Union sells various goggles,